 OpenWeb, Formerly Spot.IM, builds innovative, proactive conversation technologies that help users have better conversations online.
 They turn publishers into hosts of thriving communities while providing a safe platform for advertisers to promote their brands.

 OpenWeb’s in-house design team enlisted rtCamp to implement a site that would showcase their passion for clarity in communication and quality use of open web technologies.

 Load Time: The First Second Counts

 OpenWeb’s rebranding for SpotIM was focused on implementing a modern design with no compromises.
-This meant implementing not just a blazing fast website, but also a fully featured and powerful editing experience.
-The open source combination of Gatsby & WordPress perfectly fit the bill.
+This meant implementing not just a blazing fast website, but also a fully-featured and powerful editing experience.
+The open-source combination of Gatsby & WordPress perfectly fits the bill.

-rtCamp built a statically optimized front-end with a decoupled WordPress backend that delivered a time-to-first-byte of less than 0.3 seconds and a first paint at less than a second.
+rtCamp built a statically optimized front-end with a decoupled WordPress backend that delivered a time-to-first-byte of less than 0.3 seconds and the first paint at less than a second.